tangrams/tangram/README.md

 You can also find us in the Tangram-chat gitter room: https://gitter.im/tangrams/tangram-chat

+## Browser Support

+Tangram supports Chrome, Firefox, and Safari on Mac OS, and Chrome, Firefox, Internet Explorer 11, and Edge on Windows.

 ## Contributions Welcome

 Tangram is open-source, and we eagerly welcome feedback, feature requests, and contributions.
 We’re especially interested to see your maps, no matter how simple!
 Send screenshots, links, and any questions to tangram@mapzen.com.